vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 *Result* is a factor, the bhikkhu has to experience anxiety even for a moment.

-There is no offence in discussing offences out of genuine concern, or for the sake of clarifying the training.
+There is no offense in discussing offenses out of genuine concern, or for the sake of clarifying the training.

 ## Pc 78, Eavesdropping